 The current maximum award is $12,000 for a period of one year.

 Applications for funding under this mechanism are currently being accepted.

-Potential applicants for support of research in the form of a Director’s Discretionary Small Research Grants are encouraged to confirm whether anticipated activities and costs are eligible for funding under this mechanism by contacting Dr. Michael C. Mahaney, the current Coordinator of the SNPRC Pilot Studies Funding Program.
+Potential applicants for support of research in the form of a Small Research Grant are encouraged to confirm whether anticipated activities and costs are eligible for funding under this mechanism by contacting Dr. Michael C. Mahaney, the current Coordinator of the SNPRC Pilot Program.

-Download instructions (PDF file) for an SNPRC Director's Discretionary Small Grant.
+Download instructions [PDF file] for a Small Research Grant.